min69u/Reforestation/README.md

-## What's brown and sticky?
-A stick.
+## A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.